 We cannot quote exact fees online or over the phone

-Denver County Motor Vehicle cannot quote fees online or over the phone due to the complicated formula used in calculating fees.
+Denver County Motor Vehicle cannot quote fees online or over the phone.
 Fees are based on the vehicle's age, weight, taxable value, and month of registration.
 To find out the exact amount of your taxes and fees, visit any of Denver's DMV branch offices (Denver residents only) and bring the necessary registration documents.

 Mon, Tues, Thur, Fri: 8am - 4:30pm